localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 }
 {{< / command >}}

 The above command has taken various flags to create the Lambda function.
 We have specified the `ImageUri` flag to specify the image URI of the container image that we have pushed to the ECR repository.
 We have also specified the `package-type` flag to specify the package type as `Image`.
 For the role, we have specified a mock role ARN.
-To create an actual role, refer to the [IAM documentation]({{< ref "iam" >}}).
+To create an actual role, please refer to the [IAM documentation]({{< ref "iam" >}}).

 Let us now invoke the Lambda function using the `invoke` command: